Alok Mittal

-Alok Mittal (born 1969 in Allahabad, Uttar Pradesh) is a senior officer of the Indian Police Service (IPS), currently serving as Director General of State Vigilance & Anti Corruption Bureau in Haryana.
+Alok Mittal (born 1969) is an Indian police officer, serving as Director General, Bureau of Police Research & Development, Ministry of Home Affairs, Government of India.
 He belongs to the 1993 batch of the IPS (Haryana Cadre) and has held several important positions throughout his career.

-Early life

-He completed his schooling in Balrampur and Gonda, Uttar Pradesh.
-In 1990, he graduated in Mechanical Engineering from the Indian Institute of Technology Roorkee.
-He went on to pursue a Master’s degree in Police Management from Osmania University, Hyderabad, followed by an LLB degree from Maharshi Dayanand University, Rohtak.
-He also holds a Post Graduate Diploma in Cyber Laws (PGDCL) from NALSAR University of Law, Hyderabad.

 Posts

-Alok Mittal joined the Indian Police Service in 1993 and has held several important assignments in Haryana and at the national level.
-Some of his notable postings include:
+Mittal joined the Indian Police Service in 1993 and has held several important assignments in Haryana and at the national level.